Belcarra Regional Park

 təmtəmíxʷtən/Belcarra Regional Park is a 1100 ha regional park located in Belcarra, Greater Vancouver, British Columbia.
 It is northeast of the meeting of Burrard Inlet with Indian Arm, beginning near Belcarra Bay and extending to Sasamat Lake.
-Sasamat is one of the warmest lakes in Greater Vancouver.
 The park is northwest of the Village of Anmore and to the southwest of Buntzen Lake.
+A part of its 1,104 hectares, are the 92 hectares of Admiralty Point Lands, ocean waterfront lands in Port Moody.

 Included in the park is a First Nations archaeological site, which is operated and maintained by Metro Vancouver Regional Parks.

-In October 2021, the park was renamed from "Belcarra Regional Park" to "təmtəmíxʷtən/Belcarra Regional Park", to reflect the Indigenous history.
+In October 2021, the park was renamed from "Belcarra Regional Park" to "təmtəmíxʷtən/Belcarra Regional Park", which means "biggest place for all the people", to reflect the history of the Tsleil-Waututh people who are indigenous to the area.

+History

+A lease signed by the federal government in 1913 gave Vancouver the rights to manage the Admiralty Point lands, which were then redistributed to Metro Vancouver on July 28, 1972.
+After Metro Vancouver successfully gained control of the Admiralty Point Lands, they also came into possession of private and crown land in Sasamat Lake and Buntzen Ridge, and other forested area.
+These areas are part of the protected Belcarra Regional Park and are about 400 hectares each.

+Since the lease ended in May 2011, management rights were reassigned to the Government of Canada.
+During the period of May 2011–2014, the Government of Canada argued that these lands were a "surplus" to Parks Canada, and no longer warranted protection.
+Despite this, in 2014, they renegotiated an agreement with municipal leaders, that the park will be protected and managed through Parks Canada.

+Belcarra South is another area included within Belcarra Regional Park.
+A heritage house named Bole House can be found here, along with Jug Island.